 - Witch Hazel

-Witch hazel is power-packed with astringent and anti-inflammatory properties that can offer some relief to a damaged scalp (6).
+Witch hazel is power-packed with astringenti XThe property of a cosmetic substance that contracts the skin cells and other tissues, which helps tighten the skin. and anti-inflammatory properties that can offer some relief to a damaged scalp (6).
 You can buy an alcohol-free witch hazel formula or make your own with the following steps:

 - Dilute witch hazel with equal parts water or a carrier oil like coconut or olive oil.